laravel/docs/billing.md

 <a name="retrieving-invoices"></a>
 ### Retrieving Invoices

-You may easily retrieve an array of a billable model's invoices using the `invoices` method:
+You may easily retrieve an array of a billable model's invoices using the `invoices` method.
+The `invoices` method returns a collection of `Laravel\Cashier\Invoice` instances:

     $invoices = $user->invoices();

-    // Include pending invoices in the results...
+If you would like to include pending invoices in the results, you may use the `invoicesIncludingPending` method:

     $invoices = $user->invoicesIncludingPending();

-You may use the `findInvoice` method to retrieve a specific invoice:
+You may use the `findInvoice` method to retrieve a specific invoice by its ID:

     $invoice = $user->findInvoice($invoiceId);

 <a name="displaying-invoice-information"></a>
 #### Displaying Invoice Information

-When listing the invoices for the customer, you may use the invoice's helper methods to display the relevant invoice information.
+When listing the invoices for the customer, you may use the invoice's methods to display the relevant invoice information.
 For example, you may wish to list every invoice in a table, allowing the user to easily download any of them:

     <table>
         @foreach ($invoices as $invoice)